 MERU is the management and consulting company founded by Michael Kaufmann.
 Michael has a rich history of cultural entrepreneurship, city-building and artist management.
 He works to empower others to create and experience surprising beauty.
 He operates at the intersection of cultural, economic and community development.
 He believes in the transformative power of art, its ability to ask critical questions, provoke meaningful conversations, and imagine new possibilities.

 Michael has worked as a film archivist for the New York Public Library, a project manager for Indiana Humanities, and worked for over a decade as label manager for Asthmatic Kitty Records (Sufjan Stevens, My Brightest Diamond, Helado Negro, Julianna Barwick, etc.).
 He currently works for the Health & Hospital Corporation in his role as VP of Civic Investment, supporting art and design, ecology and equitable livability initiatives for Eskenazi Health.
 In addition to his work in Indianapolis he manages artists Son Lux and Hanna Benn.

-He is a recipient of Indianapolis Business Journal's Forty Under 40 and was part class XXXVII of Stanley K. Lacy Executive Leadership Series.
+He is a recipient of Indianapolis Business Journal's Forty Under 40 and was part of class XXXVII of Stanley K. Lacy Executive Leadership Series.
 He is a member of the 2014 Next City’s Vanguard, which recognizes the best and the brightest of young urban leaders.
 He is married to the wonderfully talented singer-poet Liz Janes and is the father of two boys of unhinged creativity and joy.